 Short definition

-Share of Voice (SoV) is the metric that expresses what percentage of the digital conversation about a competitive set corresponds to a specific brand, in a given period and market.
-It is calculated on mentions, not on sales or preference.
-It is a metric of presence: comparative and contextual.
+Share of voice (SoV) is the metric that tells you what percentage of the digital conversation about a competitive set belongs to one brand, in a defined period and market.
+It's calculated on mentions — not on sales, not on preference.
+It's a presence metric: comparative, contextual, and only as good as the set you measure it against.

 Extended definition

-SoV is one of the most used (and most misunderstood) indicators in social listening.
-It measures how present a brand is in the conversation relative to its peers, but on its own it says nothing about the content of that conversation.
-A brand can have a high SoV because it is in crisis, or because it is leading its category: the raw number does not tell them apart.
+Share of voice is one of the most used — and most misread — indicators in social listening.
+It tells you how present a brand is relative to its peers, but says nothing about the content of that conversation.
+A brand can post a high SoV because it's in crisis or because it's leading its category.
+The raw number doesn't tell those two apart.
+That gap is where most reporting goes wrong.

-That is why SoV is always interpreted in context: associated sentiment, the topics driving it, the actors pushing it, comparison against the previous period.
-Only then does it become an input for decisions.
-In isolation, it is a vanity metric.
+So SoV is always read in context: associated sentiment, the topics driving it, the actors pushing it, the move against the prior period.
+Only then does it become a decision.
+In isolation, it's a vanity metric — a bigger bar on a slide that nobody can act on.

-Typical applications: competitive tracking, campaign benchmarking, presence assessment after a launch, regional comparison.
-In LATAM it demands extra care because of linguistic noise: counting mentions in neutral Spanish without regional filters inflates or deflates the real numbers.
+Where it earns its keep: competitive tracking, campaign benchmarking, post-launch presence reads, regional comparison.
+In Latin America it demands extra care.
+Counting mentions in neutral, machine-translated Spanish without regional filters inflates or deflates the real figure — and a wrong SoV is worse than none.

 Formula